‘The Young And The Restless’ Spoilers For Wednesday: Kyle Cooks Up A Devious Scheme!

 — Young and Restless (@YandR_CBS) November 11, 2018

 He asks Sharon to go with him to the launch party to get some revenge on Phyllis and Nick.
-At first, Sharon says know, but Billy’s persistence eventually causes her to change her mind and give into the idea.
+At first, Sharon says no, but Billy’s persistence eventually causes her to change her mind and give into the idea.
 They’re going to make sure that Nick and Phyllis do not enjoy the “Jabotique” party no matter how far they have to go.

-Big surprise that Mr. Out For Himself, Kyle (Michael Mealor) schemes against Phyllis.
+Big surprise that Mr. Out For Himself Kyle (Michael Mealor) schemes against Phyllis.
 Kyle’s nothing without one of his schemes.
-Although he seems to have turned a corner in his personal life because of his new relationship with Lola (Sasha Calle) who is different than anybody he’s dated before, Kyle just cannot help himself at work.
+Although he seems to have turned a corner in his personal life because of his new relationship with Lola (Sasha Calle), who is different than anybody he’s dated before, Kyle just cannot help himself at work.

 He’s made no secret of wanting the top spot at Jabot, and since his return, Kyle has undermined every person who sat in that CEO chair at Jabot.
 With Phyllis his latest target, it’s just a matter of time before he finds himself heavily embroiled in something nefarious.
 Of course, with her recent distraction and the possibility of the J.T. murder investigation revealing her part in the coverup, Kyle may not have to try too hard.
 However, if Lola finds out, she may not appreciate her new boyfriend being so devious, but that may work out also.
 Recently Inquisitr reported new Y&R spoilers that reveal Summer (Hunter King) has her eyes set on winning back Kyle’s affections.